Your Safe Deposit Box checklist in 2022 and how it works

 Another important task is to video all your homes possessions (best done yearly) to have a record for your insurer should anything happen.
 You will be surprised how this cut’s through the many issues when making a claim.

 One other thing that creating a SDB checklist will do is give you an idea of what size box you will require, as SDBs come in varying sizes depending on who is providing the service.

 You must also keep in mind, items that shouldn’t be stored in your safe deposit box include: illegal firearms, illegal substances and narcotics, or any item that is related to a crime or a criminal offence, liquids of any nature.

-At PVA, we’re here to help and have included a downloadable PDF template of your safe deposit box checklist for your convenience.
+At PVA, we’re here to help.
 To learn more, contact PVA or read the PVA blog for more interesting news, tips and ideas to guide you.

 2 Months Free, No long term commitment necessary.* Limited spots available.

 My background involves the ownership of many businesses including owning and running multiple Chiropractic offices but mainly focused in Nerang on the Gold Coast for 30 Years.